JiaoyiZhang/CARMI/README.md

 ## Using CARMI

-If you want to use only CARMI as an index, then you only need to include the header file respectively (Please keep your code file and *include* folder under the same directory level.):
+If you want to use only CARMI as an index, then you only need to include the header file respectively:

 Use in-memory index:
 ```